-Belly Rub Bacon is heritage breed, pastured pork raised on organic feed, plenty of grass, treats from the garden, and whatever bugs, grubs, and roots a happy pig with its snout in the ground can find!
+Our “belly rubbed bacon” is heritage breed, pastured pork raised on organic feed, plenty of grass, treats from the garden, and whatever bugs, grubs, and roots a happy pig with its snout in the ground can find!

-They spend their entire lives outdoors where they are happily able to express their full pig nature, namely munching on grass, rooting in dirt, wallowing in the mud, and napping in a pig pile.
+Our pigs always spend their entire lives outdoors where they are happily able to express their full pig nature, namely munching on grass, rooting in dirt, wallowing in the mud, and napping in a pig pile.

-The herd is rotated through paddocks of fresh forage, and this year they are helping us renovate an overgrown and underutilized section of the farm.
+The herd is rotated through paddocks of fresh forage, and they are helping us renovate an overgrown and underutilized section of the farm.
 By giving them hay bales to nest, play in, and spread around their paddock (they even eat some too!), they are helping to increase organic matter in the soil and spread pasture grass seed in goldenrod-dominant areas.

 Ordering is currently open for half and whole hogs.
 See the Order page for all the details!